blynkkk/blynk-library/docs/Basics.md

 ### Tweet

-For tweeting, you need to configure the tweet widget in the App.
+For tweeting, you need to add and configure Twitter Widget in the Blynk App.
+Project should be active: press ►.

 ```cpp
 // Send a Tweet ;)
 Blynk.tweet("some text");
 ```

 ### Push notification

-This will display a short note on the screen of the smartphone:
+This will send a native Push Notification to smartphone:

 ```cpp
 // Send a push notification to the App
 Blynk.notify("some text");
 ```
+Push Notification Widget should be installed in the project in Blynk App.
+Project should be active: press ►.

 ### Email